 AquaPreserveTM is a multifunctional reagent for DNA/RNA/protein preservation and extraction.
 It may be used to streamline biospecimen collection, stabilization, transport, storage, distribution, and DNA/RNA/protein extraction.
-By streamlining the entire biospecimen workflow, AquaPreserve can reduce pre-analytical variability, prevent cross-contamination, and increase data reproducibility and reliability.
-Furthermore, AquaPreserve extracts total DNA/RNA/proteins/metabolites from the whole blood; it recovers both cellular and cell-free circulating DNA/RNA/proteins/metabolites in the whole blood, therefore, maximizing the scientific value and utilities of the biospecimens.
+By streamlining the entire biospecimen workflow, AquaPreserve can reduce pre-analytical variability, increase data reproducibility and reliability.
+AquaPreserve extracts total DNA/RNA/proteins from whole blood; it recovers both cellular and cell-free circulating DNA/RNA/proteins in the whole blood, therefore, maximizing the scientific value and utilities of the biospecimens.
 AquaPreserve is the only reagent that can extract intact RNA from frozen whole blood samples collected in common anticoagulants.

 Streamline biospecimen pre-analytical workflow